 At 2.8 inches, the NX501's display is bright with colorful icons for different features, and it can show everything from engine speed to coolant temperature along with colorful fever graphs.
 The tool's eight-key navigation makes it easy to move between scanning tasks.
 With its padded case, lifetime software upgrades and one of the longest OBD cables, the NX501 is one of the best OBD2 scanners for the money.

 How to choose the best OBD scanner for you

 If you're looking for insights into how your vehicle is working or what's wrong under the hood, there's no better way than to plug in one of the best OBD2 scanners and read the results.

 After all, it's how your car dealer or repair shop would figure out what's wrong with your car when you drive (or are towed) in.
 Why shouldn't you have the same information?

 The best OBD scanners provide the right mix of size, weight and the ability to read your car's fault codes and live data.
 The most important criteria are:

 - Easy setup.
 If it takes forever to set up the scanner, you probably won't use it to diagnose a problem early.

 - Faults and explanations.
-The best OBD gear not only tells you the faults your car has but also can explain the meaning so you can either fix it yourself or tell a mechanic.
+The best OBD2 scanners not only tell you the faults your car has but also can explain the meaning so you can either fix it yourself or tell a mechanic.

 - I/M Readiness check.
 A good scanner will run the major engine and emissions tests to see if you'll pass your state's inspection.